 The flue is a critical component to a satisfactory installation.
-Your Osburn insert will attain its best performance if installed with a chimney that generates its own draft.
-The minimum requirement of a flue will be the installation of a flue connector (the liner must conform to UL1777 chimney liners) from the insert into the first flue tile of the chimney (USA), see Figure 2.3, or a continuous stainless steel liner (the liner must conform to the Class 3 requirements of CAN/ULC-S635) directly connected to the flue outlet (Canada), see Figure 2.2.
-A continuous 6" (152mm) stainless steel liner from the top of the chimney is the optimum system and will provide the best performance, as well as compensate for poor draft situations caused by large cross-sectional chimneys.
+Your insert will attain its best performance if installed with a flue that generates its own draft.
+The minimum venting requirement will be the installation of a flue connector from the insert into the first tile of the chimney (see Figure 2.3).
+If you are using a masonry chimney, it is important that it be built in compliance with the specifications of the National Building Code or other applicable standard having jurisdiction.
+It must be lined with fire clay bricks, metal or clay tiles sealed together with fire cement (round flues are the most efficient).
+Ideally, the interior diameter of the masonry chimney should be identical to the insert smoke exhaust.
+You may also run a stainless steel liner inside the masonry chimney.
+A continuous 6" (152mm) stainless steel liner from the top of the chimney to the insert's smoke exhaust (see Figure 2.2) is the optimum system and will provide the best performance, as well as compensate for poor draft situations caused by large cross-sectional chimneys.
 The insert will not work without a positive seal in the chimney.